 No city in the world has such a breathtaking panoramic view as Prague.
-The nicest view of the Lesser Town of Prague or Prague castle with Strahov and Petřín is from the viewing tower of Old Town Bridge Tower.
-But not in full light, when everything is overexposed, but at dusk.
+The most admirable view of the Lesser Town of Prague or Prague castle with Strahov and Petřín is from the viewing tower of Old Town Bridge Tower.
+But not in whole light, when everything is overexposed, but at dusk.

 The darkening sky highlights the beauty of architectural miracles and our national river Vltava.

 Charles’s Triumphal Arch

 The tower is a fortification building and a triumphal arch, which was used as a coronation procession to Prague Castle.
 This was determined by Charles IV when he built a new stone bridge linking the Vltava banks in 1357.
 The bridge, three times craned, was completed in 1402, measuring over 515 meters.

 The tower was completed in the 70s – 80s of the 14th century.
 Its architect is probably Petr Parléř.
 On the Old Town side, the tower is decorated with sculptures of Charles IV, Wenceslas IV, Vitus, Zikmund and Vojtech, with an added statue of a lion.

 The tower was damaged by the Swedish troops during the Thirty Years’ War and then during the revolutionary storm of 1848.

 After the defeat of the Protestants on the White Mountain, the heads of the executed were exposed on the tower in 1621.
 According to accounts, the defeat was very tough; the insurgents were expecting mercy from the sovereign, but instead of that, there came executions, some of them also linked with torture.

-After the White Mountain battle, foreign nobility moved to Bohemia, very often German- and Italian-speaking, because the wealth of executed lords was enormous.
+After the White Mountain battle, foreign nobility moved to Bohemia, often German- and Italian-speaking, because the wealth of executed lords was enormous.